Buying a REO or foreclosure in Fall River

-REO is short for Real Estate Owned.
-These are houses that have been foreclosed upon and are presently owned by the bank or mortgage company.
-This differs from real estate up for foreclosure auction.
-When buying a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees added during the foreclosure process.
-The buyer must also be prepared to pay with cash in hand.
-To top everything off, you'll receive the property one-hundred percent as is.
-That might comprise standing liens and even current occupants that need to be thrown out.
+REO's or Real Estate Owned are houses which have been through foreclosure which the bank or mortage company currently possesses.
+This is unlike real estate up for foreclosure auction.
+When buying a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees accumulated during the foreclosure process.
+You must also be able to pay with cash in hand.
+And on top of all that, you'll accept the property entirely as is.
+That possibly could comprise prevailing liens and even current denizens that need to be put out.

-A REO, conversely, is a much cleaner and attractive transaction.
-The REO property did not find a buyer during foreclosure auction.
+A REO, on the contrary, is a much neater and attractive deal.
+The REO property was unable to find a buyer during foreclosure auction.
 Now the bank owns it.
-The lender will handle the removal of tax liens, evict occupants if needed and generally plan for the issuance of a title insurance policy to the buyer at closing.
-Take notice that REOs may be exempt from standard disclosure requirements.
-For example, in California, banks are not required to give a Transfer Disclosure Statement, a document that usually requires sellers to make known any defects of which they are aware.
+The lender will deal with the removal of tax liens, evict occupants if needed and generally prepare for the issuance of a title insurance policy to the buyer at closing.
+Note that REOs may be exempt from typical disclosure requirements.
+For example, in California, banks do not have to give a Transfer Disclosure Statement, a document that usually requires sellers to make known any defects they are knowledgeable of.

 Are REO's a bargain in Fall River?

-It is occasionally though that any REO must be a steal and an opportunity for easy money.
-This simply isn't true.
-You have to be very careful about buying a REO if your intent is to make money off of it.
-While it's true that the bank is typically anxious to sell it soon, they are also strongly motivated to get as much as they can for it.
-When pondering the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
-There are bargains with potential to make money, and many people do very well buying and selling foreclosures.
-However there are also many REO's that are not good buys and not likely to turn a profit.
+It is commonly though that any REO must be a steal and an chance for easy money.
+This isn't necessarily true.
+You have to be cautious about buying a REO if your intent is to make money off of it.
+While it's true that the bank is often anxious to sell it soon, they are also strongly motivated to get as much as they can for it.
+When contemplating the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
+It is possible to find REOs with money-making potential, and many people do very well flipping foreclosures.
+However there are also many REO's that are not good buys and may lose money.

-Most banks have a REO department that you'll work with in buying a REO property from them.
+Most mortgage companies have a REO department that you'll work with while buying a REO property from them.
 Commonly the REO department will use a listing agent to get their REO properties listed on the local MLS.
-Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and learn as much as you can about what they know concerning the condition of the property and what their process is for accepting offers.
-Since banks usually sell REO properties "as is", you'll want to be sure and include an inspection contingency in your offer that gives you time to check for hidden damage and withdraw the offer if you find it.
+Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and discover as much as you can about what they know regarding the condition of the property and what their process is for getting offers.
+Since banks usually sell REO properties "as is", you may want to include an inspection contingency in your offer that gives you time to check for unseen damage and retract the offer if you find it.

-As with making any offer on real estate, you'll make your offer more attractive if you can include documentation of your ability to pay, such as a pre-approval letter from a lender.
-After you've made your offer, you can expect the bank to counter offer.
-Then it will be your choice whether to accept their counter, or make another counter offer.
-Realize, you'll be dealing with a process that probably involves multiple people at the bank, and they don't work evenings or weekends.
-It's typical for the process of offers and counter offers to take days or even weeks.
+As with making any offer on real estate, providing documentation of your ability to pay may make your offer more attractive, such as a pre-approval letter from a lender.
+After you've presented your offer, you can expect the bank to make a counter offer.
+Then it will be your choice whether to accept their counter, or offer a counter to the counter offer.
+Be aware, you'll be working with a process that probably involves several people at the bank, and they don't work evenings or weekends.
+It's quite common for the process of offers and counter offers to take days or even weeks.